material-foundation/flutter-packages/dynamic_color/README.md

 ### Color and color scheme harmonization

-Color harmonization solves the problem: "How do we ensure any particular Reserved color (i.e. semantic or brand color) look good next to a user's dynamically-generated color?"
+Color harmonization solves the problem: "How do we ensure any particular Reserved color (i.e. semantic or brand color) looks good next to a user's dynamically-generated color?"

 This package provides two extension methods, `Color.harmonizeWith()` and